Catalan assembly votes to start process of breaking from Spain

-MADRID Catalonia's regional assembly on Monday passed a resolution calling for secession from Spain, energising a drive towards independence and deepening a standoff with central government in Madrid.
+MADRID Catalonia's regional assembly on Monday passed a resolution calling for secession from Spain, energizing a drive towards independence and deepening a standoff with central government in Madrid.

 The declaration, which pro-independence parties in the northeastern region hope will lead to Catalonia seceding within 18 months, was backed by a majority in the regional parliament.

-Spain's centre-right prime minister, Mariano Rajoy, said his government would seek to invalidate the motion with an appeal to the Constitutional Court in the coming days.
+Spain's center-right prime minister, Mariano Rajoy, said his government would seek to invalidate the motion with an appeal to the Constitutional Court in the coming days.

 The fraught debate over Catalan secession has diverted campaigning for national elections on Dec.
 20 away from a focus on Spain's uneven emergence from an economic crisis.

-In September, parties favouring independence from Spain won a majority of seats in the Catalan assembly, after public support for the cause in one of Spain's wealthiest regions swelled during the recent recession.
+In September, parties favoring independence from Spain won a majority of seats in the Catalan assembly, after public support for the cause in one of Spain's wealthiest regions swelled during the recent recession.

 "The Catalan parliament will adopt the necessary measures to start this democratic process of massive, sustained and peaceful disconnection from the Spanish state," read the resolution, published in Catalan.